 I need to get our food budget under control, we spend a ton of money eating out.
 It’s starting to cause fights.
-I can’t cook, I can’t plan, and even if I could I wouldn’t know where to start.
+I can’t cook or plan; even if I could, I wouldn’t know where to start.

 Hopeless in Hopeswell

 With children and new recipes, there’s always a minimal bite requirement.
-If you cook for other adults they should have enough courtesy to at least try an item without complaint; it’s a matter of respect and maturity on their part.
-As a caveat, if you do cook for suspicious types, only introduce new side items on a day where the main menu item is familiar.
+If you cook for other adults, they should have enough courtesy to at least try an item without complaint; it’s a matter of respect and maturity on their part.
+As a caveat, if you cook for suspicious types, only introduce new side items on a day when the main menu item is familiar.

-When planning a week’s menu first plan the main items for the week.
+When planning a week’s menu, first plan the main items for the week.
 Then go back and fill in the corners with appropriate side items.
-While fusion cuisine is all the rage in some high end restaurants, try to center a meal around complimentary flavors.
+While fusion cuisine is all the rage in some high-end restaurants, try to center a meal around complementary flavors.

 Aim for two sides per meal, with at least one simple vegetable or salad.
-Casseroles count as both main dish and one side and if they are packed with vegetables, they can count as all three.
+Casseroles count as both the main dish and one side; if they are packed with vegetables, they can count as all three.